francoisedumas/badge_wizard/README.md

 Potentially use command `gem install mailcatcher -- --with-cflags="-Wno-error=implicit-function-declaration"`

 ## TODO
-user can chose to modify a picture login page strange notification when disconnecting(Réussite de la deconnexion.) check admin vs mainteneur validation of email in front from Osponso! how does he do this??
+user can chose to modify a picture add text to it move sign in button to VC dry the multi-auth process